-A Business Number, or (BN) is a unique, 9-digit number given by the Canada Revenue Agency to businesses.
+A Business Number, or (BN) is a unique, 9-digit number given by the Canada Revenue Agency to businesses and self-employed persons.
 The CRA uses the BN as a standard identifier for your business.
 Each BN is unique to a business or legal entity.

-You need a BN if you are a sole proprietor or in a partnership and you require what the CRA referes to as “Program Accounts”.
-Program accounts are GST/HST, or payroll accounts to track Source deductions / Deductions at Source).
+You need a Business Number (BN) if you are a Sole Proprietor or in a Partnership and you require what the CRA refers to as “Program Accounts”.
+Program accounts include GST/HST, Payroll, and Import/Export accounts.

 Getting a BN as part of other registrations

 - Register for any CRA program accounts (like GST/HST, Payroll deductions, or Import-export)